SKOURIES (GREECE)

 Processing

-Three of the four processing operations and maintenance teams have successfully completed their theoretical training and are now completing job familiarization training at both Skouries and Olympias sites.
-The fourth team will commence theory training in Q2 2026.
-Several key readiness activities are advancing according to plan.
-Procurement of maintenance spares is advancing on plan for completion in Q2, consignment stock agreements are in place with the main OEM’s and the tailings placement design has been completed.
+The processing operations and maintenance teams have successfully completed their theoretical training and are now completing job familiarization training at both the Skouries and Olympias sites.
 Twelve highly experienced process plant ramp-up experts have been contracted to support the operations team during the first three months of operations.

 Workforce